alexanian/socratic-form-microscopy/_posts/2018-07-15-against-programming-hobbies.md

 [Epistemic Status: Written more harshly than my actual views for persuasive effect.
 I should also point out that all views expressed here are my own, not my employer's; when I'm hiring, my first commitment is complying with the relevant Federal, Provincial, and local legislation.
 My second commitment is to finding the best people.
 Ideology doesn't come into it.
 Serendipitously, I think everything I've argued for here helps me discharge both duties.]
 </p>

 In my capacity as a senior employee at <a href="https://alertlabs.com/">Alert Labs</a> (it's easy to be senior when the company is only three years old), I do a lot of hiring.
 Since I started, I've been involved in interviews for four full time hires and five interns.
-Throughout all of this, I've learned a lot about <a href="https://socratic-form-microscopy.com/2016/11/21/resume-tips-for-students/">what to look for in a resume</a>.
+Throughout all of this, I've learned a lot about <a href="{{ site.baseurl }}/2016/11/21/resume-tips-for-students/">what to look for in a resume</a>.

 I've also gotten in the occasional disagreement about what we should look for in in people we're (potentially) hiring.